cardosofede/geckoterminal-py/README.md

 # geckoterminal-py
-A Python wrapper for the Gecko Terminal API.
+Unofficial Python wrapper for the Gecko Terminal API.
 (BETA)